 - the decision letter about your current immigration status from the Home Office or letters confirming your asylum application status

 You must provide evidence that your current immigration status is connected to an asylum claim you have made in the UK.
 This should be evident from the Home Office decision letter or other evidence (e.g. letter from your solicitor).

 For example, if your current visa or BRP simply states ‘limited leave to remain’ you must also provide the home office decision letter which gives details of why this status was given as a result of an asylum claim.
 It is your responsibility to attach the necessary decision letters which confirm when and why your current immigration status was granted.

 You must upload a supporting statement from a referee to your online application.

 We rely upon and carefully consider the information provided in the statement in consideration of your application.

 - A referee must not be someone who is related to you.
 For example, we would not accept references from parents, family members or friends.

 - Your referee should know you sufficiently well enough to complete the supporting statement.
 Some examples of acceptable referees include (but is not limited to): your teacher; an employee from a charity assisting you (e.g. Refugee Council, City of Sanctuary, Red Cross); a representative from your faith/place of worship; a health professional.

 The purpose of the personal statement is to understand why you are in need of the scholarship, and how you would benefit from it.
-It is important to the scholarship committee to know:
+The scholarship panel will consider each student’s statement carefully.